Yugesh19/odin-recipes/README.md

 # odin-recipes
-A website containing several recipes
+A website with links to few different webpages containing recipes